sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

    * set_mutable
    * copy
     * creates a new db and everything (completely deep copy)
+    * mutable by default
+    * skeleton option will create a new mutable database with empty tables but the same column/index/primary key structure
     * preserves the query string?
     * executes the query string first?
     * is it possible to have multiple connections to the same .db file? [http://www.mail-archive.com/sqlite-users@sqlite.org/msg24725.html relevant]